syang-genai/Text2SQL-RAG-Chatbot/README.md

 ```

 3. Model Memory Reduction and Speedup
-<br> Training the Llama 7B model necessitates 56 GB of GPU memory with full precision, calculated as (8 bytes per parameter * 7 billion parameters, assuming AdamW optimizer).
-To mitigate memory consumption and accelerate training, we concurrently employ Quantization and LoRA methods.
+<br> Training the Llama 7B model necessitates 112 GB of GPU memory with mixed precision, calculated as ((2+2+12) bytes per parameter * 7 billion parameters, assuming AdamW optimizer).
+To mitigate memory consumption and accelerate training, we concurrently employ Quantization LoRA methods.
 This approach reduces the number of trainable parameters to approximately 3.5 billion.
 <br> a.Quantization method involves representing weights and activations using lower-precision data types such as 8-bit integers (int8).
 <br> b.LoRA involves inserting a smaller number of new weights into the model, and only these weights are trained.

-<br> The following code demonstrates how to utilize configurations for quantization and LoRa:
+<br> The following code demonstrates how to utilize configurations for Quantization LoRa:
 ```
     model = AutoModelForCausalLM.from_pretrained(model_id, quantization_config=quantization_config, device_map="auto")
     model = get_peft_model(model, peft_config)
 ```

-<br> Here are the configurations for quantization and LoRa:
+<br> Here are the configurations for Quantization LoRa:
 ```
   peft_config:
     lora_alpha: 16